cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/role_permissions.md

 subcategory: ""
 description: |-
   It performs read operation on User and Roles.
-  Get permissions for a role from Cisco DNA Center System
+  Get permissions for a role from Cisco DNA Center System.
 ---

 # dnacenter_role_permissions (Data Source)

 It performs read operation on User and Roles.

-- Get permissions for a role from Cisco DNA Center System
+- Get permissions for a role from Cisco DNA Center System.

 ## Example Usage